glampert/glampert.github.io/_posts/2015-09-01-reverse-engineering-darkstone.markdown

 enjoyable RPG to play back then and it had a lot of nice features that set it apart from other contemporary games of the same genre.
 I have fond memories about this game and was very happy to find it on [GoG][link_gog] recently.
 It is definitely worth the playthrough.
 I've also just found out that there is a [2014 remake][link_remake] for iOS that [looks amazing][link_yt].
-Haven't had the change of playing it yet, but it sure looks neat!
+Haven't had the chance of playing it yet, but it sure looks neat!
-It is more then likely a full remake of the game, but the overall appearance look pretty much the same as the original, except for the UI, so I'm guessing they've reused most of the original art assets.
+It is more than likely a full remake of the game, but the overall appearance look pretty much the same as the original, except for the UI, so I'm guessing they've reused most of the original art assets.
 The original release was PC/Windows only, Direct3D based.
 Later in 2001 a PlayStation port was also released.

 Anyways, reverse engineering old games is kind of a background hobby for me.
-Sometimes the idea just pops into my mind and a then I have to download the game again and fire up an Hexadecimal editor.
+Sometimes the idea just pops into my mind and then I have to download the game again and fire up an Hexadecimal editor.
 But I also enjoy it because you can learn a lot about how games are structured.
 It serves as inspiration for your own games.